Eden-Eldith/Eden-Eldith/README.md

 ## 🤝 Engage with My Work

 My lab is an active research environment.
-If you're a founder, researcher, or systems architect looking to push the boundaries of AI cognition, computational physics, or ecological modeling, I offer several tiers of engagement — from patronage contributions to bespoke framework development.
+If you're a founder, researcher, or systems architect looking to push the boundaries of AI cognition, computational physics, or ecological modelling, I offer several tiers of engagement — from patronage contributions to bespoke framework development.

 Feel free to reach out via email or through the Cognitive Garden.